NandarLinn/ChatWithDatabaseUsingLangChain/README.md

-# Chat With Dabase Using LandChain
+# Chat With Dabase Using LangChain

 ### Install the dependencies
 - Create a new virtual environment